 The high-school graduation rate for students in the Flint City School District is a paltry 52%.
 In their composite ACT college-readiness assessment scores in 2012-13, fully 98.4% of test-takers failed to meet college-readiness benchmarks.

 Given the ubiquity of crime, poverty, unemployment, and substandard schools, it is no surprise that Flint’s population has declined markedly in recent decades.
-After peaking at nearly 200,000 in the 1960s, it fell to 125,000 by the turn of the century and currently stands at about 101,000.
+After peaking at nearly 200,000 in the 1960s, it fell to 125,000 by the turn of the century and currently stands at about 80,000 as of 2021.
 The London Telegraph reports that “[t]he exodus—particularly of young people—coupled with the consequent collapse in property prices, has left street after street in sections of the city almost entirely abandoned.”
 All told, there are approximately 20,000 abandoned buildings in Flint today, including 32% of its residential properties.
 Real estate values in the city, meanwhile, have plummeted to a point where the average single-family house now sells for scarcely $16,000.

 Nor do these ominous trends have any apparent end in sight.
 According to a 2013 report from planners in Michigan’s Genesee County (where Flint is located), Flint’s population is expected to sink to a mere 67,000 by the year 2040.